threefoldtech/pulumi-threefold/wiki/workflows.md

 ## test workflow

-- Runs only the tests in internal/provider directory
+- Runs only the tests in provider directory

 ## release workflow